ryan-bluestack/borg_osc_ansible/README.md

 hint: ansible-galaxy role init

 ## advanced
-Change the created role to include different web pages (Dutch or German) depending on what region the host is located in, see /etc/region.txt on the vagrant host or the vagrant file for more information.
+Change the created role (or create a new one) to include different web pages (Dutch or German) depending on what region the host is located in.

 hint: try using jinja templating